Retired Executive, Boeing

 Ann started her consultancy, atmo, to provide business resources to creative companies and entrepreneurs.
 Her work focuses on generating ideas that support and strengthen a company.
 Programs include new business, account management, business plans, staffing, and negotiating contracts.
 She previously worked as an archivist for Charles and Ray Eames, exhibiting ceramic artist,office manager for a New York art dealer, retail buyer in Singapore, founding partner for a spice blend company, board director of Addison Design, and director of business development for Lloyd Northover UK.
 She teaches a class on how to design a plan to balance ideas, time, and money.

-With more than 20 years’ experience in online advertising, marketing and marketing research, Edgett is an expert in real-time bidding and data analytics for direct-response advertising.
-He manages GetPerception, a digital advertising agency he co-founded.
+With more than 20 years’ experience in online advertising, marketing, and marketing research, Edgett is an expert in real-time bidding and data analytics for direct-response advertising.
+He manages GetPerception, a digital ad agency he co-founded.
 Formerly, he was CMO for COVE, a real estate lead-generation marketplace, led digital strategy for Experian’s Consumer Direct Division, raised $17.5 million for MarketWire, and held online marketing and business development roles at Akamai Technologies, Eteam, and Farmers Insurance.
 He was Experian’s Global Innovator of the Year in 2010 and a member of Yahoo!’s Digital Advertising Advisory Board.
-He holds an MBA from University of Southern California and a bachelor’s degree in history from University of Arizona, and served in the U.S. Air Force.
+He holds an MBA from University of Southern California and a bachelor’s in history from University of Arizona, and served in the U.S. Air Force.